jackdesert/dailydancer/README.md

   * Make the subjects look more like buttons
   * Display "This Friday" as an event
   * Create a link to the FAQ page
+  * Confirm that 11:50pm shows the same day (not the next)
+  * Use subject, author, and plain to determine duplicates, and only show latest if duplicate

 PASSIONATE ABOUT:
-  * Only show the most recent email if two are for the same event and have mostly the same content
   * Beautiful rendering of email content (possibly using html and parsing out custom styles)